marudy/react-native-responsive-screen/README.md

 # react-native-responsive-screen

-react-native-responsive-screen is a small library that provides 2 simple methods so that React Native developers can code their elements with responsive independent pixel (dp) values.
+<i>react-native-responsive-screen</i> is a small library that provides 2 simple methods so that React Native developers can code their UI elements fully responsive.
 No media queries needed.

-<b>UPDATE:</b> From version <b>1.1</b> onwards, it provides an optional third method for screen orienation detection and automatic rerendering according to new dimensions.
+It also provides an optional third method for screen orienation detection and automatic rerendering according to new dimensions.

 It can be easily combined with other CSS libraries for React Native, i.e. [styled components](https://www.styled-components.com/) and [Expo framework](https://expo.io/) as well.
 Check out the [Usage](#usage) section below for more details.